Eyespot (mimicry): Distal-less

 The Distal-less gene is present in almost all eyespot organizers, making it an ideal candidate to carry out major functions of eyespot formation.
 During the wing imaginal disc development Dll, has two expression domains separated by a temporal component.
-First Dll is expressed in a group of cells in the center of what will become the focus and eventually the eyespot.
+First Dll is expressed in a group of cells in the centre of what will become the focus and eventually the eyespot.
 This expression starts during the middle of the fifth instar larva and lasts until the pupal stage.
 The second domain starts around 20 hours after pupation around the original central cluster of cells, in an area in which a black ring of the eyespot will be formed.
 Functional experiments using transgenic Bicyclus anynana (the squinting bush brown butterfly) have shown that overexpression or down-regulation of Dll in the first expression domain correlates with bigger and smaller eyespots respectively.
 However, if this is done on the second domain then the overall size of the eyespots remains the same, but the width of the black ring raises with a higher amount of Dll.
 This suggests that Dll might be responsible for the differentiation of the focus in the first expression domain and might be involved in establishing the ring colour patterns in the second domain.
 These experiments together with the wide distribution of Dll across eyespot forming butterflies suggest that this transcription factor is a central regulator for the correct patterning of the eyespots.

 Hedgehog

 The Hedgehog (Hh) gene is the other element that has been functionally tested in the formation of eyespots.
-Investigating genes involved in wing development and morphogenetic activity has led to the discovery that Hh has a primary role in the morphogenetic signaling center of the foci.
+Investigating genes involved in wing development and morphogenetic activity has led to the discovery that Hh has a primary role in the morphogenetic signalling centre of the foci.
 In a manner that is similar to the development of Drosophila fruit flies, Hh is expressed in all cells in the posterior compartment of the developing butterfly wing during the mid fifth instar of butterfly wing development.
 However, in butterflies, Hh expression is significantly higher in those cells that flank the potential foci.
-Higher transcription levels of Hh, along with other known associates of the Hh pathway, namely patched (Ptc) the Hh receptor, and cubitus interruptus (Ci), the Hh transcription factor is seen throughout the mid to late fifth instar as well, which further implies a role for Hh signaling in eyespot development and patterning.
+Higher transcription levels of Hh, along with other known associates of the Hh pathway, namely patched (Ptc) the Hh receptor, and cubitus interruptus (Ci), the Hh transcription factor is seen throughout the mid to late fifth instar as well, which further implies a role for Hh signalling in eyespot development and patterning.

-Furthermore, cells that are flanked by the cells expressing the highest level of Hh signaling are fated to become the foci, indicating that focus cell fate determination relies on high concentrations of Hh in surrounding cells.
+Furthermore, cells that are flanked by the cells expressing the highest level of Hh signalling are fated to become the foci, indicating that focus cell fate determination relies on high concentrations of Hh in surrounding cells.
 However, this observation has not been totally confirmed as a rule for multiple butterfly species.
 Studies tried to extrapolate the result of Hh pathway involvement by looking for the expression of Ci in Bicyclus anynana.
-Here they observed that both seem to be expressed in eyespots, suggesting a relation with the Hh signaling pathway.
+Here they observed that both seem to be expressed in eyespots, suggesting a relation with the Hh signalling pathway.
 However, other studies did not find evidence of Hh expression in B. anynana.